Terradue/calrissian-session/README.md

 Calrissian is a CWL implementation designed to run inside a Kubernetes cluster.
 Its goal is to be highly efficient and scalable, taking advantage of high capacity clusters to run many steps in parallel.

-Calrissian requires a Kubernetes, configured to provision PersistentVolumes with the ReadWriteMany access mode.
-Kubernetes installers and cloud providers don't usually include this type of storage, so this Helm chart provides a deployment using Longhorn.
+Calrissian requires a Kubernetes cluster, configured to provision PersistentVolumes with the `ReadWriteMany` access mode.

 This Helm chart deploys and configures:

-- three ReadWriteMany `PersistentVolumeClaim`s
+- a ReadWriteMany `PersistentVolumeClaim`
 - `configMap`s setting:
     - the access to an S3 bucket
     - the access to container registries
 - `Role`s to create pods and access pod logs
 - `RoleBinding`s to associate the roles to the namespace default service account
-- a `Deployment` with a pod that can be attached to a Visual Studio Code session
+- a `Deployment` with a pod that includes `calrissian` and typical development tools (the pod can be attached to a Visual Studio Code session)
 - an optional `ServiceAccount`
-- a `Secret` to pull containers from private registries
+- a `Secret` to pull containers from container registries

 ## Requirements

 - a kubeconfig file to access a kubernetes cluster
-- an environment variable exporting that config file
+- an environment variable named `KUBECONFIG` exporting that config file
-- longhorn installed on the cluster
 - [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) and [helm](https://helm.sh/docs/intro/install/) installed

 ### Setting the KUBECONFIG environment variable